 Zip Code Wilmington instructors are highly skilled programmers with industry experience building real, scalable software.
 From startups to Fortune 500’s, Zip Code Wilmington partners with a host of companies in the surrounding area including M&T Bank, JPMorganChase, CSC, Guru and Marlette Funding.
 After completion of the program, Zip Code Wilmington assists with placing qualified graduates into a full-time role at a partner company.

 Zip Code Wilmington looks for passionate self-starters with grit, tenacity and a fierce love of problem-solving.
 While previous coding experience is not required, we recommend that applicants familiarize themselves with the languages and start preparing early.
 The admissions process consists of an online application, timed coding assessment, interactive group activity and in-person interview.
-Students pay $3,000 once accepted into the program and the remaining balance is paid by corporate partners if hired for a direct-hire job, along with completing 26 work weeks of employment with the company.
 Zip Code Wilmington offers financial assistance through scholarships and stipends for qualified candidates, including active duty service members, their spouses, reservists and veterans.

 There's plenty of other reviews here talking about the program itself, so I'm going to take a slightly different tack.